cvat-ai/cvat/site/content/en/docs/manual/advanced/consensus.md

    7. The merged annotation with a consensus score less than the agreement score threshold is discarded.

-## Finding Overlap between two annotations:
+## Finding Overlap between two annotations
 1. Bounding Box, Polygon and Mask type:
    1. A polygon representation of the annotation is obtained, and then the Intersection over Union (IoU) is calculated between them.